beeware/briefcase/docs/en/reference/commands/publish.md

 **COMING SOON**

-Uploads your application to a publication channel.
-By default, targets the current platform's default output format, using that format's default publication channel.
+Uploads your application to a [publication channel][publication-channel-interface].
+By default, targets the current platform's default output format.

 You may need to provide additional configuration details (e.g., authentication credentials), depending on the publication channel selected.